marvelchandra/recruiting-portfolio/README.md

 ## What I Do

-I operate across four modes depending on what a company needs:
+I operate across six modes depending on what a company needs:

 | Role Type | What it means | Where I've done it |
 |---|---|---|